luizbgomide/EclipsePhase2e-ptbr/src/10/03-social-movements.md

 It takes guts and willpower to choose self-imposed exile on a tiny hab dozens of AU from the sun.
 We’ve come to call these people brinkers and isolates: those who live life on the literal fringes of transhumanity.

 Brinker habs come in all flavors: individul hermits, single families, extended group units, social experiments, societies based on gender (or lack thereof), political extremists, religious groups, cults, pleasure houses, and always-on gaming.
-You can find brinker groups anywhere: among the different Trojan asteroid groupings, on the tiny moons of the gas giants, around Saturn's rings, and even out in Mars’s dunes and Venus’s clouds.
+You can find brinker groups anywhere: among the different Trojan asteroid groupings, on the tiny moons of the gas giants, around Saturn’s rings, and even out in Mars’s dunes and Venus’s clouds.
 You can find them floating in the sun’s corona, in the far extremes of the Kuiper Belt and Oort Cloud, riding comets, or hidden away on frontier exoplanets.

 ### It Takes All Kinds